-Presently, we are focused on exploring and evaluating the Bear Lodge rare earth element ("REE") Project located near Sundance, Wyoming.
-We plan to develop and produce from the Bear Lodge REE Project, subject to obtaining, among other things, a positive feasibility study, the necessary mining permits and the necessary financing to construct the mine.
+Presently, we are focused on exploring and evaluating the Bear Lodge Rare Earth Element ("REE") Project located near Sundance, Wyoming.
+We plan to develop and produce rare earth elements from the Bear Lodge REE Project, subject to obtaining, among other things, a positive feasibility study, the necessary mining permits and the necessary financing to construct the mine and processing facilities.
 We also, in the future, may potentially acquire advanced stage REE projects.
-As of March 31, 2013, we were considered an exploration stage entity under U.S. GAAP due to the lack of reserves reported under SEC Industry Guide 7.
+As of June 30, 2013, we were considered an exploration stage entity under U.S. GAAP due to the lack of reserves reported under SEC Industry Guide 7.
 However, we have updated and reported mineral resources that are National Instrument 43-101 compliant.
 These resources will be incorporated into our planned feasibility study on the Bear Lodge REE Project.